Monash-FIT3170/2025W1-Commitment/docs/docs/guide/getting-started.md

 | Yes | No | Yes | Contributor is not listed in the grading sheet and is assumed to be outside the analysed cohort.
 Their data is **ignored** in the export. |
 | Yes | Yes | No | Contributor’s commits are found, but their email is not mapped in the config file.
 These commits are **ignored** and not shown as separate contributors. |

-> **Note:** gitgauge only includes contributors who appear in the config file.
-> Unmapped contributors are not displayed or counted in grading calculations.
+> **NOTE:** gitgauge only includes contributors who appear in the config file.
+Unmapped contributors are not displayed or counted in grading calculations.

 ---